Flake34/DBM/README.md

 - **Base Convert** Convert range from base-2 to base-36
 - **Canvas Edit Image Border** Edit the image border with circle and rounded corner feature
 - **Canvas Generate Progress Bar** Generate to basic progress bar or circle progress bar
+- **Canvas Save Image** Save canvas image to local and turn to image url for other actions

 ## Raw Data Function
 - **curse_word_detect_event** This event will detect all message send by all of member and then detect if include in the `curse list`